Listen up, folks! I’ve got a cracking Baba’s Countryside Fermented Tomatoes recipe for you today, straight from the Ukrainian countryside.

 Tips for Perfect Fermented Tomatoes

-- Sterilize your jars and plastic lids with boiling water to ensure proper fermentation.
+Sterilize your jars and plastic lids with boiling water to ensure proper fermentation.
+Also, use plastic lids whenever possible.
+They let air escape during fermentation and prevent the jars from cracking.

-- For a larger batch using a 10-litre bucket, use 1 cup of salt and 1 cup of sugar for the brine.
+For a larger batch in a 10-litre bucket, add 1 cup of salt and 1 cup of sugar to the brine.
+Then, seal the jars and let them stand at room temperature for the initial fermentation.

-- Allow the tomatoes to ferment for about two months before tasting.
+Once fermentation begins, move the jars to a cool cellar or basement to continue.
+Allow the tomatoes to ferment for about two months before tasting.

 Health Benefits of Fermented Tomatoes